vin0010/SystemDesign/README.md

         - 1MB - 1024 KB
         - 1GB - 1024 MB
         - 1 Billion KB = 1TB
+   - Once you clearly draft FR and NFR
-2. Propose high-level design and get buy-in
+- Propose high-level design and get buy-in
-   1. Come up with an initial blueprint for the design.
+   - Come up with an initial blueprint for the design.
 Ask for feedback.
 Treat your interviewer as a teammate and work together.
 Many good interviewers love to talk and get involved.
+      - Let the request guide your design
+      - Write API for each component?
+      - Schema?
-   2. Draw box diagrams with key components on the whiteboard or paper.
-This might include clients (mobile/web), APIs, web servers, data stores, cache, CDN, message queue, etc.
+   - Draw box diagrams with key components on the whiteboard or paper.
+This might include clients (mobile/web), APIs, web servers, data stores.
-   3. If possible, go through a few concrete use cases.
+   - If possible, go through a few concrete use cases.
 This will help you frame the high-level design.
 It is also likely that the use cases would help you discover edge cases you have not yet considered.
-   4. API and schema ->  depends on the problem, for design google search engine not necessary, for multiplayer poker game, it makes sense.
+   - API and schema ->  depends on the problem, for design google search engine not necessary, for multiplayer poker game, it makes sense.
-   5. LB/any node can be a single point of failure, point it out and suggest solution ( for LB active -passive LB, for services discovery mechanism etc.)
+   - LB/any node can be a single point of failure, point it out and suggest solution ( for LB active -passive LB, for services discovery mechanism etc.)
+   - Write down what you will be focusing on later as well if possible.
-3. Design deep dive
+- Design deep dive
-   1. Had some initial ideas about areas to focus on in deep dive based on her feedback You shall work with the interviewer to identify and prioritize components in the architecture.
+   - Had some initial ideas about areas to focus on in deep dive based on her feedback You shall work with the interviewer to identify and prioritize components in the architecture.
+      a.
+Mention/write NFR for component level here as well.
-   2. Add more details to the system(look into news feed system diagram below)
+   - Add more details to the system(look into news feed system diagram below)
-   3. Talk about bottlenecks
+   - Talk about bottlenecks
+   - Look at access patterns and it will give you what to optimize.
+   - Common trade-offs : Pull vs Push, in memory vs DB, single vs distributed.
+      - Everything decision or tech has a cost/trade off
-   4. **Talk about Game days to simulate failure in each component and see how can we improve. **
+   - **Talk about Game days to simulate failure in each component and see how can we improve. **
+   - Talk about unhappy path. (i.e in uber what if two drivers accept ride, vise versa)
+   - Identifying weakness is important.
+   - Do not overcomplicate solution - in uber, when no drivers around, just inform rider about this and ask him to try after sometime.
+   - This is basically about how components fit together and solve the use case.
+   - Long term thinking is good.
+   - Focus less on mechanics and more on trade offs.
+   - Think into the future what doesn't scale well.
-4. Wrap up
+4. Wrap up/Evaluation of design
-   1. Recap the system if necessary
+   - Recap the system if necessary
+     - Dry run with edge cases/happy/unhappy paths and evaluate if things will work.
+Consider access patterns as well.
+     - Also assume faults or exceptions in system, wrong order of events in queue, cache down etc.
-   2. Error cases (server failure, network loss, etc.) are interesting to talk about.
+   - Error cases (server failure, network loss, etc.) are interesting to talk about.
-   3. Metrics and error logging
+   - Metrics and error logging
-   4. How to handle the next scale curve is also an interesting topic.
+   - How to handle the next scale curve is also an interesting topic.
 For example, if your current design supports 1 million users, what changes do you need to make to support 10

 ### Talk about
 - Database scaling